nobody-famous/alive/README.md

 ## Commands

-### Select S-Expression
+### Select S-Expression (alt+shift+up)
 Selects the surrounding top level expression for the current cursor position.

-Bound to Alt+Shift+Up.
+### Attach To REPL
+Connect to the swank server running on localhost:4005

-### Send To REPL
+### Send To REPL (alt+shift+enter)
 Sends selected text to the REPL.
 If nothing is selected, sends the top level form at the cursor position.

-Bound to Alt+Shift+Enter.
+### Debug Abort (alt+ctrl+a)
+Tells the currently visible debugger to send the abort restart.

 ## REPL Integration
-I use SBCL, so I don't know if other evironments will work.

-My original idea was to implement a debug extension, but that didn't work out as well as I had hoped.
-Now, I've switched gears and am working on a Swank client.
-The only thing kind of working right now is sending an expression to the repl.

-* Attach To REPL
-    * Connects to a swank server running on localhost:4005
+Currently, a swank server must be running on the local machine using port 4005.
-* Alt-Shift-Enter
-    * Sends the current selection to the repl for eval, or the top level form if nothing selected

-## Known Issues

-Code completion only shows built-in words and top level variables.
-It doesn't show variables defined in let blocks, for example.

-Back quoted expressions are entirely colorized as quoted.
-The plan is to have the unquoted elements be colorized normally.

-I'm not a Lisp guru, so there may be plenty of cases that don't work as expected.
+### Evaluate File (alt+shift+e)
+Has the REPL evaluate each expression in the file in order.

 ## Release Notes